Cprudhomme/2021-nouveau_media-projet/groupe3/page/steganographiedecryptage+explanation.md

 What we took
 But past an hour﻿,
 The prospect's black.
-Too late, it's gone, it won't come back,
+Too late, it's gone, it won't come back.

+To find the hidden message I had to read every other line.
+Starting by the first one.
+This poem was like George Sand's poem.